scream314/cicada3301/README.md

   * [possible hints, never used](hints_never_used.md)

 ## Links, credit
-No credits, but sources were the pages under these [useful links](links.md), Dr. Google, some folks on [#cicadasolvers](http://webchat.freenode.net/?channels=cicadasolvers) and life.
+No credits, but sources were the pages under these [useful links](links.md), Dr. Google, some folks on [#cicadasolvers](http://webchat.freenode.net/?channels=cicadasolvers) (defunct?) and the [CicadaSolvers Discord](https://discord.com/channels/572330844056715284/) and life.